Metabolic Renewal Review | Is "Hormone Type" Pseudoscience?

 We can't find any information suggesting that this program is dangerous or likely to cause side effects, so that's a benefit.

-Overall, we don't recommend Metabolic Renewal because we don't believe it's based on sound science.
+Overall, we don't currently recommend Metabolic Renewal because we don't believe it's based on sound science.

 The brand suggests that women and men require vastly different weight loss strategies, and makes questionable claims that women burn significantly more fat during exercise while failing to link out to clinical research supporting those claims.